🔼The name Philemon: Summary

 🔼The name Philemon in the Bible

-The name Philemon occurs only once in the Bible, namely in the opening line of the book that bears his name: Paul's letter to Philemon, Apphia and Archippus and the church in his/their house (Philemon 1:1-2).
+The name Philemon occurs only once in the Bible, namely in the opening line of the book that bears his name: Paul's letter to Philemon, Apphia and Archippus and the church in their house (Philemon 1:1).
 Some commentators surmise that Apphia may have been Philemon's wife and Archippus their son, but here at Abarim Publications we find it doubtful that Paul would use his church-hosting friends' real names in a time when Christianity was illegal — after all, when Paul wrote this letter, he himself was incarcerated in Rome, and fellow Christians were fed to the lions by the wagon load.

 At first, superficial, glance, the letter of Paul to Philemon appears to be mostly about a runaway slave named Onesimus who wanted to come home, but that's dubious.
 The Roman imperial system depended on people worshipping Caesar and State and blindly obeying both — which is what neither Christians nor Jews would do, hence the persecutions by Rome and every other totalitarian regime up to Nazi Germany, the USSR and China.

 Secondly, Rome required everybody (both slaves and freemen) to uphold slavery.
 Only a quarter of the people in Rome were free; the rest were slaves, and Rome would immediately collapse if its slaves would successfully revolt (three so-called Servile Wars between 135 BC and 71 BC were sadly unsuccessful and bloodily terminated).
 Runaway slaves could subsequently count on the most severe repercussions under Roman law.
-The idea that Paul would thus doubly incriminate an actual human individual Christian Onesimus, who apparently served Paul right there in prison (1:10), is simply unthinkable.
+The idea that Paul would thus doubly incriminate an actual human individual Christian Onesimus, who apparently served Paul right there in prison (Philemon 1:10), is simply unthinkable.

 🔼What's Paul's letter to Philemon about?

-Here at Abarim Publications we surmise that in stead, Paul's little letter to Philemon is riddled with literary references (as per Paul's own urging: Ephesians 5:19, Colossians 3:16) and thus expands to an elaborate plea to resist Rome peacefully and refrain from taking up arms (which the real recipients of this letter might actually have been planning, see Colossians 1:23, 2:4, 2:8 2:18, and so on — read our article on Onesimus for further argumentation and possible real-world identification of Onesimus).
+Here at Abarim Publications we surmise that instead, Paul's little letter to Philemon is riddled with literary references (as per Paul's own urging: Ephesians 5:19, Colossians 3:16) and thus expands to an elaborate plea to resist Rome peacefully and refrain from taking up arms (which the real recipients of this letter might actually have been planning, see Colossians 1:23, 2:4, 2:8, 2:18, and so on — read our article on Onesimus for further argumentation and possible real-world identification of Onesimus).

 One of the sworn-to-be-true stories Apion was famous for was that of Androclus, also a runaway slave.
 After his escape, Androclus took shelter in a cave where he happened upon a wounded lion, which he healed and which became his friend.
 But after a few years, Androclus desired a return to civilization, set off and subsequently ended up in the Roman Circus, to be eaten alive by wild beasts.
 But much to the shock of emperor and audience (among whom the author, Apion), the lion who was supposed to eat Androclus didn't do so and showed only love and kisses, as it was obviously Androclus' lion friend.
 Androclus was pardoned and he and his lion lived happily ever after.